bryanjos/lovecouch/README.md

 If an error occurs, than a CouchDBException will be thrown

-#### All methods need an implicit ActorSystem and ExecutionContext along with either an implicit instance of either the CouchDB or Database class.

 #### Everything is in the com.bryanjos.lovecouch package
 ```scala
 import com.bryanjos.lovecouch._